‹ Back to New at Amity Blog

 1. Learning on the Go: Anytime, Anywhere Access

-This demand is driving the rise of personalised learning systems that use data to tailor educational content to each learner’s pace and interests.
+The assertion of being nurtured by demand has drawn the rise of personalised learning systems that use data to tailor educational content to each learner’s pace and interests – one of the biggest edtech trends shaping the future of education in India.

 Growth of India's Online Education Market